Skip to main content

 Blog›Collaborative Work›How to Write Effective…

 Meeting minutes are a written record of everything that happens during a meeting.
-They serve as official documentation of who attended the meeting, what was discussed, what decisions were made, and what the team will do next.
+They serve as official documentation of who attended, what was discussed, what decisions were made, and what the team will do next.

 Meeting minutes serve the purpose of informing those who were not present during the meeting about its proceedings.
 They also provide a bite-sized reference for keeping track of the decisions made so they can be revisited and used to guide future decisions.